Eureqa is a symbolic regression software based on genetic programming. Here we will talk about an alternative to that software called TuringBot.

 Eureqa used to be developed by a company called Nutonian.
 A few years ago this company was acquired by a consulting company called Data Robot, and Eureqa has been removed from the market after that.

 The program gained popularity due to its ease of use.
-Finding mathematical formulas from data using its graphical interface was very convenient.
+Finding mathematical formulas from data using its graphical interface was very convenient and required no coding.

 The alternative: TuringBot

 An alternative to Eureqa exists and is called TuringBot.
 It uses a completely different approach to solve symbolic regression problems, based on a simulated annealing algorithm.
 It can be downloaded for free from the official website.

 It features a variety of search metrics, allowing many different kinds of machine learning models to be solved.
 Those include the basic RMS and mean error regression metrics, but also classification accuracy, F1 score (for rare event classification) and correlation coefficient.

 The code allows overfit solutions to be easily ruled out with its convenient cross validation feature.
 A test/train split can be enabled through the interface, and the out-of-sample error shown in the solutions box can be used to select the formula with the best trade-off between size and accuracy.